Meet Our Team

 Katherine Burley

-UNC-Chapel Hill, PhD Student
+UNC-Chapel Hill, PhD Student (Public Policy)

 Katherine is a graduate research assistant for the Data-Driven Lab, currently pursuing a PhD in Public Policy at the University of North Carolina at Chapel Hill.
 Her research interests include energy and environmental policy, specifically how subnational governments and electric utilities respond to climate change issues and the ongoing renewable energy transition.
 Prior to entering the PhD program, Katherine worked in economic consulting.
 At her most recent role, she evaluated demand-side management programs and technologies for utilities and energy companies throughout North America.
 She received a BS in Economics from Louisiana State University and an MA in Economics from the University of Texas at Austin.